-When using recorded time histories, they shall be scaled to the approximate level of the design response spectrum in the period range of significance.
+Where recorded time histories are used, they shall be scaled to the approximate level of the design response spectrum in the period range of significance unless otherwise approved by the owner.
 Each time history shall be modified to be response-spectrum compatible using the time-domain procedure.